 Who Carries Whom?

 We have reached the point where even entertainment is sold not solely through the sheer excitement that it delivers.
 For example, being one of the most widely watched sports, football comes to the viewer thanks to a broad range of companies.
 Logos, which have nothing to do with football, carry the sport on their shoulders.
 But here comes the question – who carries whom?

 It appears that some football teams’ equipment does not display the simple combination of a team, a brand, and a single sponsor logo.
 If you turn on the TV on any sports channel, there is a high chance you will be bombarded with colors and names.
 Advertising has turned into part of the sport itself, covering a player’s kit with more than three sponsors.

-Doesn’t it look like the football teams are carrying the sponsors on their backs, giving them access to the highest level of viewership?
+Doesn’t it look like the football teams (such as Pzbuk Kod Bonusowy) are carrying the sponsors on their backs, giving them access to the highest level of viewership?
 To provide an answer to this question, one should weigh out the benefits for each side of this kind of partnership.
 The factors which decide the significance of advertisements on football kits are the popularity of the team, the number of ads, and the fan-factor.

 The Benefits for the Local Club

 Smaller, local teams, which want to expand their fan base, need sponsorship and financing.
 To gain prominence, they need to reach goals not only on the field but also in the business game.
 For them, advertising is primarily a means of surviving.
 Therefore you may notice that their equipment includes a handful of logos, which help them climb the stairs of fame.

 A “No” to Fashion